 - STEM Education

 Setting and executing The Education Trust–West‘s P-16 research agenda.
-In collaboration with the Deputy Director for Research & Policy, the Director of P-16 Research will develop Ed Trust–West’s research agenda each year, in alignment with our annual Racial Equity Policy Agenda and with an eye toward “usability” for equity advocates and policymakers.
+In collaboration with ETW’s leadership team and Deputy Director, the Director of P-16 Research will develop ETW’s research agenda each year, in alignment with our annual Racial Equity Policy Agenda and with an eye toward “usability” for equity advocates and policymakers.
 This research will support Ed Trust–West’s state, regional, and local policy advocacy, and will represent the organization’s highest research priorities to further our organizational mission and goals.

 Projects will include use of quantitative, qualitative, and mixed methods approaches to identify and highlight: